 Connect your service to Access

 Access expects both values as headers in any request sent to the applications behind Access.
 Add the following to the headers of any requests and name them as follows:

 CF-Access-Client-Secret: <Client Secret>

 By default, service tokens expire one year after creation.
-You can extend a token’s lifecycle by navigating to the Service Token tab and clicking the Refresh button for a single token.
+You can extend a token’s lifecycle by navigating to the Service Tokens tab and clicking the Refresh button for the token you want to renew.

 Refresh operation will extend the token's lifetime by one year from the date of the refresh.